-The school will ensure staff have the necessary professional skills, especially awareness of the risk and indications of bullying and how to deal with cases and the risks of peer-on-peer abuse and how bullying behaviour may give rise to safeguarding concerns.
+The school will ensure staff have the necessary professional skills, especially awareness of the risk and indications of bullying and how to deal with cases and the risks of child-on-child (formerly peer-on-peer) abuse and how bullying behaviour may give rise to safeguarding concerns.
 Training is provided on induction and at regular intervals thereafter.